 |STEM Center Canvas page »|

-Funded by the Department of Education Title III HSI STEM Grant, the peer mentor program provides academic and student support services.
-Mentors can assist in one-on-one or group tutoring (supplemental instruction) and can assist with directing students to the correct student support services based on their needs.
+The peer mentor program provides academic and student support services.
+Our Academic Peer Coaches are NASPA Certified Peer Mentors and CRLA Peer Mentor and Tutor certified and can provide assistance in one-on-one or group tutoring (supplemental instruction) and can assist with directing students to the correct student support services based on their needs.

 - Tutoring - Tutoring in math and science is available via the STEM Center canvas course or Brainfuse by logging in to ACES.